 Amendment No. 3 to the ABL Credit and Guarantee Agreement - On April 10, 2023, the Company entered into Amendment Number Three to ABL Credit and Guarantee Agreement (the "LOC Amendment No. 3") to that certain ABL Credit and Guarantee Agreement, dated as of February 12, 2018 (the "LOC Agreement").
 The LOC Amendment No. 3, among other things, (i) replaced the interest rate based on the LIBOR and related LIBOR-based mechanics applicable to borrowings under the LOC Agreement with an interest rate based on the Secured Overnight Financing Rate ("SOFR") and related SOFR-based mechanics and (ii) updated certain other provisions of the LOC Agreement to reflect the transition from LIBOR to SOFR.
 The LOC Amendment provided for a revolving line of credit of \$80.0 with interest payments due in arrears.
-The interest rate on the facility is based on a base rate, unless a SOFR Rate (as defined in the LOC Agreement) of either 1.25% or 1.50%.
-If the Base Rate (as defined in the LOC Agreement) of either 1.25% or 1.50%.
+The interest rate on the facility is based on a base rate, unless a SOFR Rate (as defined in the LOC Agreement) option is chosen by the Company.
+If the SOFR Rate is elected, the interest computation is equal to the SOFR Rate plus the SOFR Margin (as defined in the LOC Agreement) of either 1.25% or 1.50%.
 If the Base Rate (as defined in the LOC Agreement) is elected, the interest computation is equal to the Base Rate of the greatest of (a) the federal funds rate plus 0.50%, (b) the SOFR rate for a one month tenor plus 1.00%, (c) the floor (i.e., zero), or (d) the financial institution's Prime Rate (as defined in the LOC Agreement), plus the Base Rate Margin (as defined in the LOC Agreement) of either 0.25% or 0.50%.
 As of December 31, 2022, the interest rate for the facility was 7.80%.
 At the beginning of each quarter, the applicable margin is set and determined based on the average net availability on the line of credit for the previous quarter.